Managing data sets, jobs, and UNIX files in Z Open Editor with the z/OS Resources Table

 JES

 The JES view is used for managing jobs and viewing job output.
-The table supports many basic job operations (canceling jobs, issuing stop or modify commands, viewing spool files, etc.) and provides capabilities for filtering jobs by name or status.
+The table supports many basic job operations such as canceling jobs, issuing stop or modifying commands, viewing spool files, and provides capabilities for filtering jobs by name or status.

 UNIX System Services

 The USS view is used for accessing and editing your host's UNIX files.
-You can navigate through the table by clicking on rows.
-Clicking a directory will display its contents and clicking a file will open it in a new editor, similar to how you would navigate directories using Windows File Explorer.
-The table supports basic UNIX operations (creating new files and directories, changing permissions, etc.) and more complex operations, including searching for files.
-With the new UNIX System Services search capabilities released in Z Open Editor v4.5.0, you can search for files by name and/or content.
+To navigate through the table click on the rows.
+Clicking a directory displays its contents and clicking a file opens it in a new editor, similar to how you would navigate directories using Windows File Explorer.
+The table supports basic UNIX operations such as creating new files and directories, changing permissions, and more complex operations, including searching for the files.
+With the new UNIX System Services search capabilities released in Z Open Editor v4.5.0, you can search for files by name or content.

 Learn More